samsungsamiio/samsungsami.io/source/sami/blogs/connect-device-see-data.md

 In the future exploration, I will develop an app to understand how to:

-- get user's data from different sources
-- connect a user's devices to SAMI within the app without requiring user to do that in User Portal
+- connect a user's Withings scale to SAMI within the app without requiring the user to connect in the User Portal
+- get user's data from his Withings scale via SAMI
+- get user's data from multiple data sources via SAMI